Book Review: Wild Women and The Blues by Denny S. Bryce

 One of the critical factors that caught my attention about this book was its lovely cover.
 Despite the shortcomings listed below, the author’s writing is generally rich and sophisticated while yet being accessible for a debut novel.

-Honoree’s character was my favourite.
-She is a modern-day female pioneer.
-She is driven, focused, and determined to forge her path in life due to the challenges she faced as a child.
+Honoree’s character was my favorite.
+She is a modern-day female pioneer driven, focused, and determined to forge her path in life due to the challenges she faced as a child.
 She decides to stay in the community and the life she’s made after seeing an important occurrence, notwithstanding its risk.
-She also acts honourably toward other characters throughout the book.
+She also acts honorably toward other characters throughout the book.
 She offers sanctuary, seeks redress, and makes demands for justifications.

 Honoree, however, is not without faults.
 She frequently finds herself in precarious circumstances due to her obstinate determination and must rely on her lover and friends to save her.
-The Honoree is a compelling, well-rounded character altogether.
+Her role is a compelling, well-rounded character altogether.

-I didn’t particularly appreciate that I didn’t understand Honoree’s future behaviour.
-She is irritable, just as demanding as Sawyer, and stubborn in her ways.
+However, as she ages she becomes irritable, demanding and stubborn in her ways.
 The difference between the Honoree of 1925 and 2015 was immediately apparent.
 Usually, I like alternate timelines.
 However, I thought the 2015 timeline was utterly unnecessary in this case.

 The quest for a long-lost heritage and dazzling, glamorous Chicago is brilliantly portrayed in this story.
 The narrative not only takes place over several eras but also accurately captures each with all of its characteristics.